b-cubed-eu/virtual-suitability-cube/hypervolume_aoa_tutorial.md

   # 'bio' contains all the bioclimatic variables
   parameter = "bio",

-  # Some variables are chosen from the 19 available
+  # some variables are chosen from the 19 available
   bio.var = c(1, 7, 13, 14),

-  # Version
+  # version
   version.var = "2.1",

-  # Cropping along the area of interest
+  # cropping along the area of interest
   clipping = TRUE,
   clip.shapefile = aoi,

-  # Insert the coordinates of the area of interest (bounding box)
+  # insert the coordinates of the area of interest (bounding box)
   clip.extent = aoi_bb,

-  # Buffer, if needed
+  # buffer, if needed
   # buffer = 3,

-  # Other commands
+  # other commands
   convert.files.to.asc = FALSE,
   stacking.data = TRUE,
   combine.raw.zip = FALSE,